cbonoz/blockstack-casino/README.md

 <h1 align="center">Blockstack Casino</h1>
 <br />

 A blockchain roulette casino game.

-Can you beat your hi-score?
+Using a mixture of javascript animations and blockchain frameworks, blockstack casino is a roulette game that saves and records your game history on blockstack distributed data storage.
+Each time a balance or hi-score is updated, the data gets posted back to the underlying blockchain.

+You'll need to authenticate with a blockstack account, an open-source blockchain framework for building decentralized apps and smart contracts, in order to track your score.

 ## Try it out!

 <a target="_blank" href="https://blockstackcasino.com/">https://blockstackcasino.com/</a>

-You'll need to authenticate with a blockstack account (an open-source blockchain framework for building decentralized apps and smart contracts) in order to track your score.

-Scores are saved and preserved on blockstack distributed data storage.
-Each time the hi-score is updated, the score gets posted back on the underlying blockchain.

 ## Running Blockstack Casino locally